-If the Matrix42 Worker is already installed, then the Setup validates the API Token assigned to Worker, and in case it is not valid anymore, or even expiring within next month, the Setup reissues a new API Token to avoid the cases when the connection of the Worker with Server is lost due to expired token.
+If the Matrix42 Worker is already installed, then the Setup validates the API Token assigned to Worker, and in case it is not valid anymore, or even expires within the next month, the Setup reissues a new API Token to avoid the cases when the connection of the Worker with Server is lost due to expired token.

 The System allows installing an unlimited number of Matrix42 Workers.
 Adding additional Worker to a Farm allows to scale the System and make it more reliable and adjustable for various infrastructure challenges like unexpected growth of the system resource usage.

 To install worker, in Administration application, open the management area Services & Processes → Workflows → Workers:

 - Run "Download Worker" action: the System automatically generates a new archive that already includes the basic configuration settings like Application Server URL and name of the Service Account.